Busiu/RetardationNote/README.md

 # RetardationNote
-Android app created to note redemptions of your friends!
+Android app created to note retardations of your friends!
 (Yet in development)